ArturoDent/jump-and-select/jumpSymbols.md

 * parentEnd

+* childStart - the first child symbol of the current symbol

+* childEnd

 * topScopeStart - the outermost symbol (i.e., its top scope) containing the cursor, may contain nested symbols

 * topScopeEnd